microsoft/rushstack.io-website/pages/api/node-core-library.iexecutablespawnsyncoptions.maxbuffer.md

 ## IExecutableSpawnSyncOptions.maxBuffer property

-The largest amount of bytes allowed on stdout or stderr for this synchonous operation.
+The largest amount of bytes allowed on stdout or stderr for this synchronous operation.
 If exceeded, the child process will be terminated.
 The default is 200 \* 1024.

 <b>Signature:</b>